vcflib/bio-vcf/README.md

 For set analysis there are the additional ifilter (include) and efilter (exclude).
-Where sfilter represents an ALL match, the ifilter represents an ANY match.
+Where sfilter represents an ALL match, the ifilter represents an ANY match, i.e., it is true if one of the samples matches the criterium (OR).
 To filter on samples 0,1,4 and output the gq values

 ```sh